Mansfield Road Trail

 Trail effortFlat

 Mansfield Road Trail is a 2.0-mile dog-friendly trail in Fort Worth, TX.
-Review dog policy, route conditions, and trailhead access before your hike.
+Includes leash-required policy details · low shade.
+Elevation gain is about 52 ft.
 Looking for more options in Fort Worth dog-friendly trails or across dog-friendly trails across Texas?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit